Music of the United States: Blues and gospel

 Ragtime was originally a piano style, featuring syncopated rhythms and chromaticisms.
 It is primarily a form of dance music utilizing the walking bass, and is generally composed in sonata form.
 Ragtime is a refined and evolved form of the African American cakewalk dance, mixed with styles ranging from European marches and popular songs to jigs and other dances played by large African American bands in northern cities during the end of the 19th century.
 The most famous ragtime performer and composer was Scott Joplin, known for works such as "Maple Leaf Rag".

-Janis Joplin known for her raw, soulful voice and emotional delivery.